simoninireland/introduction-to-epidemics/src/conclusion.md

 sponsorship, and access to techniques and tools that are out of reach of the amateur.
 Nothing could be further from the truth.

-Science, as practiced by real scientists, is largely just an exerciseb *scientific method* -- that has evolved over the years to help stop us misleading ourselves.
-The framework isn't a barrier to entry into science; rather, it's a guide to help identify simple truth within a complex reality.
+Science, as practiced by real scientists, is largely just an exercise in structured curiosity -- now called the *scientific method* -- that has evolved over the years to help stop us misleading ourselves.
+The framework isn't intended to be a barrier to entry into science;
+rather, it's a guide to help identify simple truth within a complex reality.

 The {ref}`quotation from Rovelli <sec:model-expectations>` with which we opened this book highlights that the conclusions drawn by science